St. Luke’s Worship

 - Reducing unnecessary contact – high-touch items like Bibles, hymnals, offering envelopes, and Connection Cards have been removed from the pews and printed material will not be distributed.
 Please download the St. Luke’s Orlando app to access supplemental worship materials.

 - Temporarily suspending refreshments – coffee and donuts will not be available.
-Please refrain from bringing outside food and beverages into the Sanctuary because consuming these items would require the removal of face coverings.
+Please refrain from bringing outside food and beverages into the worship venues because consuming these items would require the removal of face coverings.